Kyrluckechuck/spotify-library-manager/README.md

 * Download songs in 128kbps AAC or 256kbps AAC with a premium account
 * Download synced lyrics
 * Includes a device wvd so no need to load your own!

+## Notes
+While this has a lot of opportunity to improve, it's reached a "stable" state for my personal usage.
+Therefore I will fix critical issues as I encounter them, but will not actively be working on additional features except when inspiration hits me, or there are specific community requests.

+If there is enough desire from folks, I am happy to put more time in, and of course always welcome Pull Requests!

 ## TODO
 ### Features To Add: